scotchkorean27/showdownaiclient/README.md

 Pokemon Showdown AI Client

+## This version of the showdown AI client is, for all intents and purposes, abandoned.
+A rewrite is in the works, one that should be better optimized for AI.

 This program requires Node.js to run.
 Please install the lastest version before attempting to run this program.
 The code can be executing from command line by entering 'node app.js'